Sawo-Community/Sawo-Docs/React/Integrate-SAWO-In-React.rst

 .. image:: ../images/SAWO%203.png

-1.3 Now, you can see in the project section the display of details about your project.
-Open notepad and copy the “API key” because you will need it afterwards.
+1.3 Now, we can see in the project section the display of details about our project.
+Open notepad and copy the “API key” because we will need it afterwards.

 .. image:: ../images/SAWO%204.png